 How Many National Parks are There?

-As of December 2020, there are 423 US National Park sites in the United States.
-The newest national park site is the Medgar and Myrlie Evers Home National Monument in Mississippi.
+As of March 2022, there are 424 US National Park sites in the United States.
+The newest national park site is the Amache National Historic Site in Colorado.
+This site was designated on March 18, 2022, by President Biden.

 There is even a National Park of American Samoa and Virgin Islands National Park for a more tropical experience.